What special coverages are offered in your program?

 Who runs the program?

-The Insurance Board is a not-for-profit corporation owned by the participating Conferences of the United Church of Christ.
+Insurance Board is a not-for-profit corporation owned by the participating Conferences of the United Church of Christ.
 They elect the Board members.
-The guiding principles are set by a 21-member Board of Directors consisting of UCC Conference Ministers, Christian Church (Disciples of Christ) Regional Ministers, Presbyterian Church (USA) Executives, and qualified lay leaders from around the Country.
+The guiding principles are set by a 21-member Board of Directors consisting of UCC Conference Ministers, Christian Church (Disciples of Christ) Regional Ministers, Alliance of Baptists Executives, and Presbyterian Church (USA) Executives, and qualified lay leaders from around the Country.
 Insurance Board staff members administer the group insurance program and serve as your professional resource.

 What assurances do we have that claims are paid?